lookit/ember-lookit-frameplayer/app/components/exp-lookit-video/doc.rst

       "backgroundColor": "white",
       "autoProceed": true,
       "parentTextBlock": {
-          "text": "If your child needs a break, just press X to pause!"
+          "text": "If your child needs a break, press the space bar to pause!"
       },

       "requiredDuration": 0,